Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Inventory Models

 \section{Inventory Models}

-This section demonstrates how to validate the assumptions in Theorem~\ref{theorem: main result} to establish the KŁ condition for the policy gradient optimization problem of the multi-period inventory system with Markov-modulated demands, where unsatisfied demands are backlogged.
-One can extend the result to the lost sales model and derive a sample complexity with the same order as the objectives in the two settings, which exhibit the same landscape but with a constant difference.
+This section demonstrates how to validate the assumptions in Theorem~\ref{theorem: main result} to establish the P{\L}K condition for the policy gradient optimization problem of the multi-period inventory system with Markov-modulated demand, where unsatisfied demands are backlogged.
+One can extend the result to the lost sales model and derive a sample complexity with the same order.

 Many works in inventory control assume that random demands are independent across time.
 However, this assumption is often unrealistic in the real world, and the underlying demand process might be correlated, i.e., economic conditions and seasons affect the random demands of different periods.
 To capture correlations, some literature models the underlying demand process by an exogenous discrete-time, discrete-state Markov chain \citep{song1993inventory}.
-We briefly state the problem formulation and validate the KŁ condition of the policy gradient optimization problem using a state-dependent base-stock policy class.
+We briefly state the problem formulation and validate the P{\L}K condition of the policy gradient optimization problem using a state-dependent base-stock policy class.